Your Bag

 Directions: Simply combine the ingredients into an oil vaporizer, and it will work its magic, soothing your breathing difficulty.

-22. Thyme Essential Oil As an Insect Repellant
+18. Thyme Essential Oil As an Insect Repellant

 Nobody likes having to deal with bug bites or even the presence of bugs when they are adventuring through the great outdoors, and this is where thyme oil comes in handy.
 Exuding a scent that naturally keeps mosquitoes away, thyme will keep life's little annoyances at bay.
-Here’s a DIY essential oil recipe that keeps the bugs away and brightens your everyday.
+Here’s a DIY essential oil recipe that keeps the bugs away and brightens your everyday life.

 Ingredients: